 Things are easier with a strong partner by your side - we believe in your success and would like to support you as best we can on your journey to becoming an established business.
 AXA therefore offers new business owners access to exclusive tools, workshops and events, ranging from liquidity planning to networking events.

-We're not just there for you if you have a claim - many of AXA's insurance and occupational benefits solutions include helpful additional services that help ease your day-to-day life as a start-up, from the employees benefits platform to free legal advice.
+We're not just there for you if you have a claim - many of AXA's insurance and occupational benefits solutions include helpful additional services that help ease your day-to-day life as a start-up, from the employee benefits platform to free legal advice.

 Social security insurance is compulsory.
 The various types protect Swiss residents against risks and secure their financial existence.
 Employees and the self-employed make financial contributions.